fhsinchy/farhan-dot-dev/workers/ai-generator/README.md

 # AI Nugget Generator Worker

-Cloudflare Worker that generates technical "nuggets" using OpenAI and creates GitHub PRs for review.
+Cloudflare Worker that automatically generates technical "nuggets" using OpenAI and creates GitHub PRs on a schedule.

 ## Quick Start